About the Program

 Length of Study

 The program length is approximately 60 months of full-time attendance beginning August 15, in the first year.
 Combined programs may entail a longer period of matriculation depending on the chosen graduate program.
 Dual enrolled students follow the start date of their clinical program.
+Applicants interested in dual enrollment in an SDM clinical program must submit their Oral Biology application by the clinical program deadline.

 K-12 Funding